wwlpublish/learn-m365-pr-auto-sync-back-test/README.md

 ## Other repos for Microsoft Learn training

-* **Content repos:** To view the list of all content repos, see [GitHub repositories for Microsoft Learn training](https://review.learn.microsoft.com/learn-docs/docs/repos-msft-learn).
+* **Content repos:** To view the list of all Microsoft Learn training content repos, see [GitHub repositories for Microsoft Learn training](https://review.learn.microsoft.com/learn-docs/docs/repos-msft-learn).
 * **Code repos:** Code repos for individual modules follow the naming convention of `https://github.com/MicrosoftDocs/mslearn-module-name`.
 To find them all, search in GitHub for all repos in the MicrosoftDocs GitHub organization that start with `mslearn-`.

 ## Content author and learner experience